anthonyramos47/GISC/README.md

 # GISC

 This project shows some `topologies` and `dynamics` of small world networks for research purposes.
-This project used the libriary [Networkx](https://networkx.github.io/) to facilitate the use and observation of graphs.
+This project used the library [Networkx](https://networkx.github.io/) to facilitate the use and observation of graphs.
 Also, it was added some notebooks in the documentation folder for understanding each part of the project.

 ## How to explore the project